tarsius/emacsair.me/_posts/2016-04-16-re-introducing-the-emacsmirror.md

 not made it into a release yet.
 Installation and usage instructions can be found in [the manual][epkg-manual].

-***Important temporary notice***: Before installing `epkg` from Melpa make sure that the version you'll installing is `20160416.*`.
-If that is not the case then use `M-x package-refresh-contents RET` before trying again.
-If you install an older snapshot, then you end up with a broken pre-release.

 <img src="https://emacsmirror.net/epkg.png">

 <br/><br/>